WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 * EMF will handle up to 100 metrics per `JSON` blob.

+- use `properties` for data which has high cardinatlity.
+That means that there are a lot of potential unique `name/value` pairs.
+Remember that the `CloudWatch` can only store 10 dimmensions per metric.

+- use `CloudWatch` insights for searching through the `properties` that you set using EMF.

 ###### Log retention

 - **by default** CloudWatch keeps the logs forever. **But after 15 months you cannot access them through console**.